hanspinckaers/wart-detection/src/5_apply_model/README.md

 ### Here a saved model can be used to classify a whole image

-- `analyze_all.py`: creates an HTML table with one: where there is an image but model is missing classification, 2: model says image is compliant, 3: model says image is non-compliant
+- `analyze_all.py`: creates an HTML table with classification, 1: where there is an image but model is missing classification, 2: model says image is compliant, 3: model says image is non-compliant
 - `analyze_all_hist.py`: creates histogram of scores of positive images and negative images.
 The script uses the final\_model.
 This can be changed in method classify\_img.py
 - `classify.py`: classifies one image (see file what to uncomment to enable heatmap visualization).
 It takes two arguments :
 	- -i / --image: path to the image to cl